felipejoribeiro/my-dev-environment/README.md

 - `fdisk -l` To list all disks that are available.
 - `fdisk /dev/<disk>` From the list you can choose one to initiate the process.
 - `g` This command must be given from the **fdisk** command prompt.
 It will create an empty SGI partition table, this is important as we are in a EFI process.
 For us to populate with our preferences.
 You can press `m` to see all available options.
 - `n` This will add a new partition to the disk.
 You must add a number for the partition, but the default is fine.
 You must add where in the memory the partition begins and ends.
 As this is the first, de default is fine.
-And where it ends you can insert an incremental measure of memory like **+550M**, giving 550 megabytes for our partition.
+And where it ends you can insert an incremental measure of memory like **+300M**, giving 300 megabytes for our partition.
 This is our EFI partition.
 By default it creates it in Linux filesystem what is wrong.
 But after adding all partitions we will change this.
 - For the swap you can repeat the entire process, de default for the number will be 2 now, which is fine, the initial block of the memory will be the end of the last, which is fine and the size was **+2G**.
 And the file system type again isn't correct but we will change that later.
 - For the last partition, where our system will leave, you can press all the defaults.
 The number will be 3, the initial memory block will be where the 2 ends, and the end by default will reach all available memory in the disk.
 For this the linux file system is fine.
 But we will need to change the other two.
 - `t` To change the type of the partition.
 It will ask for the partition number.
 We will first change the EFI one, so press `1`.
 And then you cam press `L` to list all available options of file systems.
 For this we will set the **EFI System** that is callable from the key 1, so we press `1` again.
 - `t` Now we will change the swap partition.
 So press `2`.
 Then press `L` again.
 And search for **Linux swap** and press the corresponding key which is `19`.
 - `w` Then, finally, we can right that to the table pressing this key.

+There is another option, that is creating a swap file.
+If that is what you want you don't need to create the swap partition.
+Just the EFI and the principal one.
+This is interesting as provide better size adjustment capabilities for your swap as it is a file, you can in any time delete it and create a new one.

+Other good idea is to separate your root filer partition from you home partition.
+In that way, if you need to reinstall the system for any reason you can do that more easily by just formating the root and reinstalling it.A good size for it is 30Gb.
+So following these instructions we would end up with 3 partitions, one for the EFI, one for the root and one for the user.

 #### Making our file system
 We need to make three file systems for the three partitions we created.
 For the EFI partition we must make it FAT32.
 For that we run the command `mkfs.fat -F32 /dev/sda1`.
 For the swap partition we run the command `mkswap /dev/sda2` to create it and `swapon /dev/sda2` to enable it.
 And lastly we make the file system for the system partition with the command `mkfs.ext4 /dev/sda3` and then we must mount this partition with the command `mount /dev/sda3 /mnt`.